khacksOSS/Kapp-frontend/setup.md

 ## Installation

-1. Update all the libraries and sync the project (might take a minute).
+1. Update the libraries and sync the project (might take a minute).

 2. If all the Gradle build succeeds, you can run the app on an emulator or your own Android device.